 For the school’s final musical number, one hundred and twenty elementary students sang “You’ll Never Walk Alone,” using American Sign Language.

 “My granddaughter,” said the old man.
 “She was the one who asked them to do that.
 They learned sign language JUST for me.”

 Just for him.

 Maybe you don’t believe.
-Maybe your bank account is too overdrawn.
+Maybe your bank account is too overdrawn to believe.
 Maybe your wife, husband, son, daughter, mother, father, or dog died.
 Maybe worse.

 Maybe you feel so alone that your world has gone silent and your ears don’t work.